fwdcp/fwdcp.github.io/_posts/blog/2015-04-26-production-behind-the-scenes.markdown

 > With a "feel" or a flavour, people get a good taste about what's to come - and you gotta be sure that what they see, what they taste in that instance is what's going to get them to stop by and see what it is they just tasted.
 When you're generating hype for an event, you always want to make sure it leaves people wanting to see more, mostly for who you're making it for but also enough that people wonder what's going down so they check it out.

 The most significant graphic additions have been [Project UniREform](https://github.com/fwdcp/UniREform), which created in-game uniforms to denote top teams for major events, and event marker videos, such as [the outro to theGXL Universe 2014](https://www.youtube.com/watch?v=A3c2b6KRyHE) and [the intro to the ESEA Season 18 LAN finals](https://www.youtube.com/watch?v=zk6DBEGZfHI).
 These additional components to productions have earned general acclaim by the community, helping to enrich the connection between the games and the scene as a whole.

+In addition to promotional materials, recent coverage of major LAN events has aimed to expand on-site coverage in order to help viewers connect with the environment and participants of a LAN.
+TeamFortress.TV admin Jay "mana" Kim, who helped organize on-site coverage for the recent ESEA Season 18 LAN, shared his thoughts on the importance of such coverage:

+> In terms of quality, a presence from the LAN is incredibly important; it adds an enormous background and foreground to how attractive the stream is, as well as building hype of the event (in my opinion, i52, and the CSGO ESL majors prove the strength of presenting the LAN in person on stream).

 ### The Future